Baby Water Safety

 Personal Floatation Device(PFD)

-If you do decide to bring your child on a boat and feel comfortable with their awareness level of the danger of traveling on a boat then there are type II PFDs (Personal Floatation Device) on the market that are US Coast Guard approved.
-A really great one is the O’Neill USCG nylon infant life vest.
+If you do decide to bring your child on a boat and feel comfortable with their awareness level of the danger of traveling on a boat then there are type II PFDs (Personal Floatation Device) on the market.
+The US Coast Guard has approved these.
+A really great baby beach gear example is the O’Neill USCG nylon infant life vest.
 It is rated for children up to 30lbs.
 And comes in different colors as well.
 But it is advised before actually taking a child to the water and using a life vest you and your child test it out in a controlled, monitored environment.
 Learning too late about fitting or other issues could be tragic.

 Have Fun!
 But Be Safe.